vsrinivas/fuchsia/docs/minfs.md

 **BE CAREFUL NOT TO FORMAT THE WRONG DEVICE.** If in doubt, only run the following commands through QEMU.
-The `lsblk` command can be used to see more information about the devices accessible from Magenta.
+The `lsblk` command can be used to see more information about the devices accessible from Zircon.

- * Within magenta, 'lsblk' can be used to list the block devices currently on the system.
+ * Within zircon, 'lsblk' can be used to list the block devices currently on the system.
 On this example system below, "/dev/class/block/000" is a raw block device.
 ```